Search

 Booking Logic Options (How Availability Is Selected)

-Booking logic determines how availability is shown when multiple reps are assigned to a segment.
+Booking logic determines how availability is shown when multiple reps are assigned.
+It is configured per segment and per Fallback.

 Single Rep Assignment